frandle82/shutter-control/README.md

 This repository provides a Home Assistant custom integration inspired by the ioBroker shuttercontrol adapter.
 It automates cover entities based on sunrise/sunset, optional presence, and weather protection.

 ## Features
-- Multi-step config and options wizard that first selects shutter entities, then collects ioBroker-like defaults, and finally fine-tunes each cover.
+- Multi-step config and options wizard that first selects shutter entities, maps them to flexible rooms, collects ioBroker-like defaults, and finally fine-tunes each cover.
 - Per-cover sunrise/sunset offsets plus open/close target positions.
 - Optional presence guard to keep shutters untouched when someone is home.
 - Optional weather integration that raises shutters to a safer position when wind speeds exceed a configured limit.